How to Get Your FAA Part 107 License (2026 Complete Guide)

 Many police departments allocate between 15 to 20 hours of study time for officers to prepare for the test.
 Various resources are available, including online test prep courses and free materials provided by the FAA.
 It's essential for police drone training programs to incorporate comprehensive study materials and practice tests to ensure officers are well-prepared for the exam.

 If you are a police officer looking to get your Part 107 drone pilot license, you can take an online course or take our regularly scheduled 2-day in person Part 107 Prep class in the Cleveland, Ohio, area and get your Part 107 certificate shortly thereafter by taking a proctored Part 107 Test.
-If you are a police department that is looking for group Part 107 training, or combining it with the hands-on drone flight training, explore our drone training options for law enforcement which we can bring directly to your department.

 Practical Flight Experience